 Now that you’ve proved your performance skills, it’s time to wrap things up with the final scene.
 Let’s talk about receipts.

 Since you’ve made it this far, now is a good time to put these Korean cafe phrases into action!
 Add these new Korean phrases and vocabulary to your flash cards.
 If it seems like there are a lot of ways to ask and answer questions about ordering at a cafe, many Koreans would agree with you!

-However, if you keep learning Korean and practicing them, they will become second nature.
+However, if you keep learning Korean and practicing them, it will become second nature.
 Head out to your local cafe and get one step closer to sounding like a native!
 Not near a cafe?
 These phrases can also be easily used at Korean restaurants near you.
 And to order with ease in Korean cafes, learning to express the number or amount of your order in Korean will be of great help to you.
 You can learn about reading and expressing numbers in our full guide about Korean numbers.